jjakk/react-demo/README.md

 # React Demo
+A basic recipe app using react
+## Source
-A basic recipe app using react based on this tutorial https://www.youtube.com/watch?v=U9T6YkEDkMo
+This app is based on this tutorial https://www.youtube.com/watch?v=U9T6YkEDkMo